DOE-ICoM/Torrent.jl/README.md

 - `time-step-seconds`, as the name implies, is the duration of a time step in seconds.
 Both the simulation outcome and computational efficiency should be relatively insensitive to this within some bounds.
 Set it too big or too small, though, and things can go a bit haywire.
 Sixty seconds is usually quite reasonable. [`Float`]

 - `max-steps` is the duration of a simulation realization in steps.
-For example, if you wanted to run a one hour simulation and each time step was sixty seconds, then you would set `max-steps` to 60.
+For example, if a one hour simulation was desired and each time step was sixty seconds, then you would set `max-steps` to 60.
 A 24 hour simulation would be 1,440 steps.
-Longer simulations might be thousands or tens of thousands of steps. [`Int`]
+Longer simulations might be thousands or even tens of thousands of steps. [`Int`]

 - `save-every-steps` specifies how frequently, in time steps, to output a snapshot of the current depth (and potentially contamination) grids.
 Note that for bigger grids the save time (and disk space) can be significant if snapshots are saved frequently. [`Int`]